Thinking of joining a study?

 Register your interest

-NCT05876221 | Recruiting | Acquired Thrombotic Thrombocytopenic Purpura
+NCT05876221 | RECRUITING | Acquired Thrombotic Thrombocytopenic Purpura

 Platelet Response to Caplacizumab in the Treatment of Acquired Thrombotic Thrombocytopenic Purpura